Blackbaud's 2024 Impact Report Highlights Continued Commitment To Corporate Social Responsibility

 Inclusion: 87% of employees feel that the work they do at Blackbaud is important.

-Fueling Social Impact: We build a better world by fueling the impact of our customers.
+Fueling Social Impact: The most powerful way we build a better world is by fueling the impact of our customers.
 Blackbaud software enables individuals, organizations, schools, and corporations to secure the resources they need to drive change.

 -